PBS Kids: PBS Kids

+The rebranding to "PBS Kids" first took effect on September 6, 1999, when PBS launched the 24-hour PBS Kids Channel.
 The new PBS Kids branding elements began rolling out on PBS stations in October; PBS provided grants to stations who adopted the new branding early.
+Brand designers incorporated a thought bubble concept across the brand packaging, intended to associate "imagination, thinking and using your head" with PBS Kids.
+Included with the new on-air appearance was a bright green logo featuring iconic boy and girl mascot characters Dash and Dot.
 The PBS Kids website was relaunched with some new areas on February 1, 2000.